sadiv/docs/en/docs/api/receiving/notifications-format/outgoing-message/OutgoingApiMessage.md

-# Sent message via API
+# Message sent via API

-The format of a message, sent via API, is the same as for an [incoming message](../incoming-message/Webhook-IncomingMessageReceived.md), and [Incoming webhooks type(../type-webhook.md) takes on the value `outgoingAPIMessageReceived`.
+The format of a message, sent via API, is the same as for an [incoming message](../incoming-message/Webhook-IncomingMessageReceived.md), and [Incoming webhooks type](../type-webhook.md) takes on the value `outgoingAPIMessageReceived`.

 ### Webhook body example {#webhook-example-body}